aficat/DreamFactory/README.md

 # DreamFactory
 CS2102 AY17/18 Team 8 Crowdfunding

-This is a crowdfunding website created from Bootstrap, HTML and CSS.
+This is a crowdfunding website created from Bootstrap, HTML, PHP and CSS and using SQL Database.

 ## How to Run the Database and Application